alanmitchell/bmon/docs/source/adding-buildings-and-sensors.rst

 There are a couple more Input sections beyond these essential inputs.
 The one labeled "Bldg to sensors" is used to associate particular sensors with this building.
-These inputs will be discussed in the Adding Sensors section.
+These inputs will be discussed in the Adding Sensors section below.
 Another input section is "Dashboard items".
 These inputs will be discussed in the :ref:`creating-a-dashboard` document.

 After completing the essential inputs discussed above, Save the new